0LNetworkCommunity/libra-legacy-v6/specifications/db_backup/spec.md

 }
 ```

 With a state tree at a certain version, transactions can be executed on top of that version.
-This is essential for a Libra node to start synchronizing new transactions from other nodes, as well as a Validator to proposal and commit blocks.
+This is essential for a Diem node to start synchronizing new transactions from other nodes, as well as a Validator to proposal and commit blocks.

 Note that it's possible to restore a DB from empty by applying all transactions from the beginning, without the need for a state snapshot, but it can be extremely painful when the blockchain grows big.